Uuuuuuho/travel_app/README.md

 ## Usage

+1. **Select Language**: Choose your preferred language from the language selector in the header
-1. **Enter Destination**: Type your desired travel destination (e.g., "Paris, France")
+2. **Enter Destination**: Type your desired travel destination (e.g., "Paris, France")
-2. **Set Preferences**: Choose duration, number of travelers, budget level, and interests
+3. **Set Preferences**: Choose duration, number of travelers, budget level, and interests
-3. **Generate Itinerary**: Click "Create My Itinerary" and wait for AI to process
+4. **Generate Itinerary**: Click "Create My Itinerary" and wait for AI to process
-4. **Review Results**: Browse your personalized day-by-day itinerary
+5. **Review Results**: Browse your personalized day-by-day itinerary in your selected language
-5. **Export/Share**: Save or share your itinerary using the provided options
+6. **Export/Share**: Save or share your itinerary using the provided options

+### Language Support

+The application automatically:
+- Translates all UI elements to your selected language
+- Generates AI content in your chosen language with cultural context
+- Searches for travel information in your target language
+- Formats dates, currencies, and numbers according to your locale
+- Provides culturally relevant recommendations

 ## Project Structure